FoNE: Precise Single-Token Number Embeddings via Fourier Features: Empirical Evaluation

 \paragraph{Different Tasks.} We conducted the same experiments across all different datasets.
 As shown in Figure~\ref{fig:result}, our method consistently demonstrates superior data and parameter efficiency compared to other approaches.
 Notably, it is the only method that achieves perfect accuracy on 6-digit decimal addition, 6-digit integer addition, 5-digit subtraction, and 3-digit multiplication.
-We also show that our method performs better in a binary classification task that involves numerical values.
-Specifically, the task requires predicting a label based on a linear equation applied to three integers.
+We also show that our method performs better in a binary classification task that involves numerical values in Figure \ref{fig:classacc} and Figure \ref{fig:classacc2} .
+Specifically, the task requires predicting a label based on a linear equation applied to three integers. {In addition, we evaluate FoNE on a modular addition task.
+In Table \ref{tab:modular_results}, we show that it outperforms standard tokenization methods, especially under large moduli where conventional approaches fail}.
 Due to space limitations, we defer the details to Appendix~\ref{app:class}.

 \paragraph{Training and Inference Efficiency.} Table \ref{tab:time_comparison} compares the training and test times used for one epoch across different embedding methods.
 Our method is consistently faster than digit-wise and subword embedding methods, as it uses one token to embed each number.
 Compared with \textsc{xVal}, our method consistently achieves higher accuracy.
-Additionally, we show the number of tokens required to tokenize the maximum number for different methods, highlighting the efficiency of our approach.
+Additionally, we show the number of tokens required to tokenize the maximum number for different methods, highlighting the efficiency of our approach. \ifdefined\isarxiv